Maldoror886/Liu_Jiaxu_Assignment_1/README.md

 # Liu_Jiaxu_Assignment_1_Folder
-This is my first assignment
+This is my first assignment.

 # 1056_Assignment_1_Folder_Set_Up
 It includes css, js, image, include, assets, index.html.
 Also, there are 2 PDFs in the assets folder.